BrunoMCBraga/GOLEM/README.md

 ```

 The output is quite verbose so you can troubleshoot and make sure you don't miss any resolutions.
-GOLEM spreads the list of FQDNs to resolve across multiple GoO routines using the -t flag.
+GOLEM spreads the list of FQDNs to resolve across multiple GO routines using the -t flag.
 Every thread performs the resolution by choosing a DNS server at random from the list of available DNS servers in the cache.
 Per testing i have observed three possible outcomes for each A resolution:
 - No records found: GOLEM assumes the FQDN does not exist
 - Timeout: this usually happens (or so it seems) when the server does not know the FQDN and performs the resolution.
 Later, if you perform the query again it is very likely that the record will return.
 It may also mean the DNS server is dead and/or not responding.
 - Invalid IP: sometimes, some DNS servers respond to some queries with invalid IPs (e.g. private IPs, IPs that don't belong to the Net range of the FQDN/domain owner).
-GOLEM performs a check on the IPs to make sure they don't fall in reserved ranges and if all a server has to offer is that, a new one is checked until a definitive empty response (i.e. no A records found) is returned.
+GOLEM performs a check on the IPs to make sure they don't fall in reserved ranges and if all a server has to offer is that, a new one is checked until a valid IP or a definitive empty response (i.e. no A records found) is returned.

-The premisse here is: if the initial cache building and testing narrowed down the list of servers to a small test that can resolve the test FQDN you provided, then any records not found for a given FQDN in the bruteforcing process tells us that that domain does not exist.
+The premisse here is: if the initial cache building and testing narrowed down the list of servers to a small set that can resolve the test FQDN you provided, then any records not found for a given FQDN in the bruteforcing process tells us that an FQDN does not exist.

 In the unfortunate case of a DNS server returning an IP that is not reserved and valid, GOLEM will assume that the FQDN exists.
 The last filter can be used by passing the flags -vs [TRUSTED_DNS_SERVER_IP] and -vf [FILTERED_LIST_OF_FQDNS]: all the FQDNs are again resolved against a trusted server (e.g. 8.8.8.8, 1.1.1.1).
 This last step is simple: perform A query for each FQDN.
 If an A record returns, it's assumed that the FQDN exists.
 Otherwise, it is filtered out.